 By Brian Sutton MS, MA, PES, CES, NASM-CPT

 Of the various components that comprise a client’s total physical fitness program, cardiorespiratory endurance is probably the most misunderstood and underrated.
-In order to understand how to perform cardiorespiratory training in the most effective and efficient way, clients must first understand how such training is approached.
+In order to understand how to perform cardiorespiratory training in the most effective and efficient way, clients must first understand how such training in undertaken.
 Many people incorrectly assume that cardiorespiratory training is synonymous with aerobic training; such as jogging or cycling at a moderate pace for extended periods of time.
 This misunderstanding can delay or even prevent individuals from achieving attainable fitness-related or sport-specific goals.

 Stage II differs from high-intensity anaerobic interval training in that it uses more moderate to challenging work intervals (i.e., running, not sprinting) with varying lower-intensity recovery periods (i.e. light jogging).
 This format also tends to be more engaging and less boring than steady state aerobic exercise.

 As a general rule, intervals should start out relatively brief with a work-to-rest (hard-to-easy) ratio of 1:3 (i.e., 1-minute interval followed by a 3-minute recovery).
 Once fitness and overall conditioning improves, cardiorespiratory programs can be progressed using 1:2 and eventually 1:1 work-to-rest ratios.
 Moreover, the duration of each of these intervals can be gradually increased in regular implements.